xiaoyang-sde/knowledge-base/docs/numerical-analysis/02-equation.md

 Each successive pair of approximations in the Bisection method brackets a root p of the equation.
 For each $n$, $|p_n - p| \le \frac{1}{2} |a_n - b_n|$.
 However, root bracketing is not guaranteed for either Newton's method or the Secant method.

-The method of False Position generates approximations in the same manner as the Secant method, but it includes a test to ensure that the root is bracketed bewteen successive iterations.
+The method of False Position generates approximations in the same manner as the Secant method, but it includes a test to ensure that the root is bracketed between successive iterations.

 The initial approximations $p_0$ and $p_1$ should meet the requirement that $f(p_0) \cdot f(p_1) < 0$.
-The approximation $p_2$ is choosen in the same manner as in the Secant method.
+The approximation $p_2$ is chosen in the same manner as in the Secant method.

 - If $f(p_2) \cdot f(p_1) < 0$, then $p_1$ and $p_2$ bracket a root.
 Choose $p_3$ as the x-intercept of the line joining $(p_1, f(p_1))$ and $(p_2, f(p_2))$.
 - If not, choose $p_3$ as the x-intercept of the line joining $(p_0, f(p_0))$ and $(p_2, f(p_2))$, and swap $p_0$ and $p_1$.
 The relabeling ensures that the root is bracketed between successive iterations.